 In spite/because of getting nichey (or is that Nietzsche?), I finally tired of the schtick and my mastery of the miscellany of hangovers and gags that might as well read “You know you’re in wine country when??
 So did my readers.
 But without specialization to differentiate me and my work from the talented hordes (whom I consider colleagues but marketing blogs tell me are competitors), I was at a loss.
 That is until I realized that, having professed a pseudo-expertise in one kind of experience, I could just as easily be an expert in a pseudo-experience.
 Basically, I could either become a professional liar or write fiction.

-I chose the latter and set upon building a fictional universe, or to quote Wikipedia, ?a self-consistent fictional setting with elements that differ from the real world.?
+I chose the latter and set upon building a fictional universe, or to quote Wikipedia, “a self-consistent fictional setting with elements that differ from the real world.”
 Think J.R.R.
 Tolkien, via the creative construct of Middle Earth, who created not just a niche for himself but a market segment that thousands of fantasy writers have since benefitted.
-Middle Earth is essentially a platform that for which others created “apps” rife with dragons and thrones.
+Middle Earth is essentially a platform for which others created “apps” rife with dragons and thrones.
 Not my cuppa.
-I?m more keen to align myself with Chandler and Vonnegut, in that liminal space between detective fiction, urban fantasy and the comic vicissitudes of the newspaper business, niche or not.
+I’m keener to align myself with Chandler and Vonnegut, in that liminal space between detective fiction, urban fantasy, and the comic vicissitudes of the newspaper business, niche or not.

-So, for now, Lumaville is my universe, my niche, the teacup in which I?m beached.
-Worse case scenario, I can always retire there, in my mind, and be biggest generalist in an ever shrinking pond.
+So, for now, Lumaville is my universe, my niche, the teacup in which I’m beached.
+Worst-case scenario, I can always retire there, in my mind, and be the biggest generalist in an ever-shrinking pond.